STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 • If the dispute involves SP Group, we shall use reasonable endeavours to facilitate resolution of such dispute between you and SP Group.

-• Despite the preceding sub clauses in this Clause 18.3, you acknowledge that neither of us are legally obliged to attempt resolution through mediation.
+• Despite the preceding sub-clauses in this Clause 18.3, you acknowledge that neither of us is legally obliged to attempt resolution through mediation.

 19. FORCE MAJEURE